-We collect SERP data frequently, so this URL is the most recent landing page we've seen with the highest position, not necessarily the most clicked on.
+SERP data is collected frequently.
+The URL displayed is the most recent landing page seen in our data collection with the highest position, not necessarily the most clicked on.

-How is it possible that there are more keywords results when filtering by a specific country than by Worldwide?
+Why are there more keywords results when filtering by a specific country than by Worldwide?